snaheth/azure-resource-manager-rpc/v1.0/common-api-contracts.md

 Error cases:
 -	useSystemAssignedIdentity == TRUE and userAssignedIdentity != NULL
--	enabled == FALSE and properties are specified in CMK
+-	enabled == FALSE and properties are specified in CMK as infrastructure encryption is needed to support CMK.

 ### State Change Table ###
 The following sample ARM Manifests depicts the expected state changes and service behavior.